Deep learning research is increasing

 Like the neurons in our brain, deep learning systems need to process many thousands of pieces of data in parallel.

-As a research organisation that's on the cutting edge developing and applying deep learning techniques, we need the latest high performance deep learning computing systems to power that innovation.
+As a research organisation that's on the cutting edge developing and applying deep learning techniques, we need high performance deep learning computing systems to power that innovation.

 We built a new high performance deep learning system

-We worked with Dell EMC to build our latest high performance scientific computer, Bracewell, to expand our computational capability in deep learning.
+We worked with Dell EMC to build a high performance scientific computer, Bracewell, to expand our computational capability in deep learning.

 The system is named after Ronald N Bracewell, an Australian astronomer and engineer who worked in the CSIRO Radiophysics Laboratory during World War II, and whose work led to fundamental advances in medical imaging.